jundalisay/mahablist/content/en/history/jagor/ph/chapter-22b.md

 If the debtor fails to pay within the time appointed, he frequently has to part with one of his children, who is obliged to serve the lender for his bare food, without wages, until the debt has been extinguished.

-I saw a young man who had so served for the term of five years, in liquidation of a debt of five dollars which his father, who had formerly been a gobernadorcillo in Paranas, owed to a mestize in Catbalogan.
+I saw a young man who had so served for the term of 5 years, in liquidation of a debt of five dollars which his father, who had formerly been a gobernadorcillo in Paranas, owed to a mestize in Catbalogan.

 On the east coast a pretty young girl, who, for a debt of 3 dollars due by her father, had then, for two years, served a native, who had the reputation of being a spendthrift.

 I was shown in Borongan a coconut plantation of 300 trees, which was pledged for a debt of 10 dollars about 20 years ago, since which period it had been used by the creditor as his own property.

 It was only a few years since that, upon the death of the debtor, his children succeeded, with great difficulty, in paying the original debt and redeeming the property.

 It is common for a native to borrow 2.5 dollars <!-- and a half from another --> in order to purchase his exemption from the 40 days of annual service.

 He then fails to repay the loan punctually and is obliged to serve his creditor for a whole year.

 A statute passed in 1848 (Leg. ult, i.
 144):
 - prohibits usurious contracts with servants or assistants